John Wylie (businessman): Sport

+In September 2012, he was appointed Chairman of the Australian Sports Commission (ASC) taking over from Warwick Smith.
+He announced a new elite sport strategy for Australian sport called Winning Edge 2012–2022.
+His term as Chair finished in November 2020.

 Wylie's passion for sport also includes playing cricket and marathon running, accredited cricket coach, coaching his sons' cricket team, attending Caulfield Bears junior football club games, Chairman of the Victorian Olympic Council Foundation Committee and Deputy President of Melbourne Stars.
 He is a Collingwood Football Club supporter.

 In 2022, Wylie was awarded the Paralympic Medal by Paralympics Australia.

 Community

 Besides his sport appointments, he was Honorary Treasurer of the Florey Neurosciences Institutes between 2007 and 2009.
 In May 2012, he replaced John Cain as President of the Library Board of Victoria.
 He is a Trustee of the Global Rhodes Trust.

 In 2006, Wylie walked the Kokoda Trail with a group called "Once Were Warriors".
 Members of the group included prominent Australians Simon Crean, Ron Barassi, Paul Little and John Bertrand.

 In 2007, he was awarded Member of the Order of Australia (AM) for services to the investment banking and financial services industry, and to the community through sporting and medical organisations.
 Wylie was promoted to Companion (AC) in the 2022 Australia Day Honours for "eminent service to the community through leadership in the sporting, cultural, philanthropic and business sectors".

 In January 2015, it was announced that Wylie and his wife had donated $5 million to the University of Melbourne to establish a professorship of Australian literature.